harrygao56/harrygao56/README.md

 ### 👉 speechEasy - AI speech preparation tool

-<h4>I worked with 3 friends on this project as our submission to Hack WashU.</br>Whenever I'm practicing a speech or presentation, </h4>
+<h4>I worked with 3 friends on this project as our submission to Hack WashU, which placed first overall.</h4>

+<h4>SpeechEasy is an AI-powered speech and presentation preparation tool.
+It uses real-time speech recognition to give you live guidance, letting you know if you are going off-topic and helping you keep within your set time restraints.
+Additionally, SpeechEasy transcribes your speeches and analyzes them to give you feedback on how you can improve in the future.
+With technologies such as Flask, React, GPT, AssemblyAI, and Express we aim to empower students and professionals to give precise and polished presentations.</h4>

 https://www.loom.com/share/0e3ee85666c4429099261caa756dc27f?sid=1e3614a0-a886-4ae4-ac79-462f5df0ebaf